kaizengrowth/AlgoWorkout/README.md

 Early morning -- connecting with everyone and helping troubleshoot.
 Now back to problem of displaying data in React components.

 * [11:44am] -- Display cards in front end React.
-Fetch from
+Fetch from API working.
+* [3:04pm] -- Rearchitect without Redux.
+Redux is overkill for this project.
+Just getting the data to pass from MongoDB local database through Express to App.jsx in the front end.